alexjungaalto/masterthesis/README.md

 during the evaluation of your thesis:

 - As your thesis is most likely about applied ML, it is important that you precisely define/formulate the ML problem at hand.
-This formulation requires to make crystal clear to the reader what data points are (cows, clouds, measurements, time periods, ...), which characteristics are used as their features and what is the ultimate quantity of interest (the label).
+This formulation requires to make crystal clear to the reader what data points are (e.g., cows, clouds, measurements, specific periods of time, atoms or partial differential equations), which characteristics are used as their features and what is the ultimate quantity of interest (the label).
 You can read more about the formulation of ML problems in Chapter 2 of [my textbook](https://primo.aalto.fi/discovery/openurl?institution=358AALTO_INST&vid=358AALTO_INST:VU1&ctx_enc=info:ofi%2FencUTF-8&rft_val_fmt=info:ofi%2Fkev:fmt:book&rft.pub=Springer&ctx_tim=2023-08-06T18:10:37EEST&rft_id=info:doi%2F10.1007%2F978-981-16-8193-6&rfr_id=info:sid%2Fpure.atira.dk:pure&ctx_ver=Z39.88-2004&rft.isbn=978-981-16-8192-9&rft.btitle=Machine%20Learning&rft.genre=book&rft.aufirst=Alex&url_ctx_fmt=info:ofi%2Ffmt:kev:mtx:ctx&rft.aulast=Jung&url_ver=Z39.88-2004&rft.auinit=A&rft.date=2022).